Scripting in converted Legacy Web Builder Integrations

 Argument:

-bundle.test_result: <object> # results from the test trigger, if it returned an object
+bundle.test*result: <object> # results from the test trigger, if it returned an object

 bundle.auth_fields: <object>